 I hardly ever buy squeegees, because they last so long.
 The edges of the blades do wear down, but that's fine with me; I often prefer the slightly soft-edged look that results from printing with a dull squeegee, which sends more ink through the screen than a sharp one does.
 When you use a cut-out stencil, it's hard for a squeegee to get good contact with the paper due to the thickness of the stencil, and it helps to use a dull squeegee and also give it two passes or else a floodcoat ("flood" the mesh of the raised screen with ink before printing).
-For printing onto paper using a block-out or emulsion stencil, I most often find a single pass to be sufficient.
+For printing onto paper using a block-out or emulsion stencil, I most often find a single pass to be sufficient, especially when it's not the first layer on bare paper.

 Maybe I'm just lazy, but when some screenprinting manual states that I MUST continually sand down my squeegees, and MUST use a flood stroke when I print, my response is, Hey wait a minute.
 If I just DON'T sand the squeegee and DON'T flood the screen, I can get about the same results with a lot less trouble.
 In fact, the time I'm likeliest to put sandpaper to a neoprene squeegee is when I first buy it, and want to round down the edges a little.
-The other time I sand the blade is if there's a nick in the edge, which leaves a dark line behind it, as you pull it across, due to leaving a little ridge of ink on the screen.
+The other time I sand the blade is if there's a nick in the edge, which leaves a little ridge of ink on the screen, showing as a darker line if you print with a transparent color.

 For a sharp-edged image or for really fine detail, yes, it is important to use a sharp squeegee.
-Then, I recommend the other type of blade, made of urethane..
+Then, I recommend the other type of blade, made of urethane.
 The best ones I've tried are the "high quality"(#3551) translucent amber blades at Renaissance Graphic Arts (www.printmaking-materials.com), but Victory Factory's are fine too, and cheaper.